 My baby has been turning into a little person with her own abilities and preferences for quite some time now, but I’ve still considered her a baby.
-Ever since her first birthday on Tuesday though, I’ve started seeing her in a different light and realizing that she really isn’t such a baby anymore.
+Ever since her first birthday though, I’ve started to see her in a different light and have realized that she isn’t such a baby anymore.
 It seemed so sudden to me — like in the blink of an eye.

-When she started greeting me in the morning.
+1. When she started greeting me in the morning.

 While she still doesn’t call me “mama” most of the time, she has taken to greeting me and calling me “mama” when I come get her in the morning.
 A definite toddler thing to do.

-When she stood up and walked off during our photo shoot.
+2. When she stood up and walked off during our photo shoot.

-When she started walking all over.
+3. When she started walking all over.

-Fern is definitely wobbling around walking all day long now and every time I see her walk over and bend down to pick something up, I am astounded at just how much she’s grown and how little she still seems like the tiny baby I brought home from the birthing center.
+Fern is definitely wobbling around walking all day long now, and every time I see her walk over and bend down to pick something up, I am astounded at just how much she’s grown and how little she still seems like the tiny baby I brought home from the birthing center.

-When she fed herself with a fork.
+4. When she fed herself with a fork.

-“Only big kids feed themselves with forks!”.
-Apparently I have one of those… or at least a big kid in training anyway.
+Only big kids feed themselves with forks!”
+Apparently I have one of those… or at least a big kid in training, anyway.

-When she has conversations with our dog.
+5. When she started having conversations with our dog.

 The girl loves bananas and will now wave her arms excitedly when we’re at the grocery store to signal me that I should put some in our cart.
 Little babies don’t often do such things.
 She is quickly developing favorites and preferences.

-When she started waving to everybody.
+7. When she started waving to everybody.

-When she started showing friend preference.
+8. When she started showing friend preference.

 Fern definitely knows and prefers her friend Poppy above other babies.
-When she sees photos of her she starts waving her hands and saying “Pop, pop, pop, pop!”.
-She can’t say mama or daddy with regularity, but she pretty much has her buddy Poppy’s name down.
+When she sees photos of her, she starts waving her hands and saying, “Pop, Pop, Pop, Pop!”
+She can’t say Mama or Daddy with regularity, but she pretty much has her buddy Poppy’s name down.

-When she crawled over to nurse.
+9. When she could crawl over to nurse.

-Trying new things, especially “big kid things”, like those ride on quarter machines at the grocery store are enough to elicit big kid excitement from my little lady.
+Trying new things, especially “big kid things,” like those ride-on quarter machines at the grocery store, are enough to elicit big kid excitement from my little lady.